mostriki/hud_crawler/README.md

 - [x] Create a rake task that scrapes at irregular intervals.

+- [] Use Heroku scheduler for the rake task when deployed.

 - [] Integrate pagination with the Kaminari Gem or Will_Paginate Gem

 - [] Create a function to check and remove duplicates.